tristandarracq/Neural-Style-Transfer/README.md

 This technique was first introduced by Gatys et al. in [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576).

+A content image and a style image are input to a neural network.
+The goal is to generate a mixed image that has contours of the content image and texture, color pattern of the style image.
+How it works?

+The loss function for the content image minimizes the difference of the features activated for the content image corresponding to the mixed image.
+Whereas the loss function for the style image minimizes the difference between so-called Gram-matrices between style image and the mixed image.
+This is done at one or more layers.
+The usage of the Gram matrix is it identifies which features are activated simultaneously at a given layer.

 # Examples
 ## Bordeaux paintings